Add, remove & assign phone numbers on demand

 Research has shown that due to its ease of use, customers are more active on text than they are on social media or email.
 One reason is that text messages are the easiest medium for people to engage with.
 You can open your SMS, read new messages and exit the app without having to click on too many things or wait for new windows to load.

 What this means is that there’s little resistance to opening an SMS.
 The consumer knows that they won’t have to go out of their way to engage with a text message.
 Emails can sit unread for days and many are even deleted without reading, so it stands to reason that SMS has a much higher chance of being read.

-With high open rates comes high conversion rates with one report suggesting that 32% of recipients respond to SMS offers, with texted coupons redeemed 10 times more often than traditional coupons.
-Couple this with the fact that the recorded conversion rate of email is only 3%, it’s clear the opportunities that SMS marketing presents.
+With high open rates comes high conversion rates with one report suggesting that 32 per cent of recipients respond to SMS offers, with texted coupons redeemed 10 times more often than traditional coupons.
+Couple this with the fact that the recorded conversion rate of email is only 3 per cent, it’s clear the opportunities that SMS marketing presents.

 All it takes is a few seconds to read a text message.
 You can do it while cooking dinner, waiting for a cab or during a commercial break on TV.
 With email or social media, that’s not the case.
 Customers may put off opening it because of the expected workload.
 You never know how long an email or social media post is going to be, not to mention the attachments.

 SMS is also faster from the point of view of the small business sending it.
 If you have a limited-time offer, an SMS that gets opened immediately is the best medium for promoting it quickly to your customers.
 Who knows when the customer will go through their email or see your social media post?

 You’ve been running your small business for years.
 You know the locality and its people.
 The relationships that you’ve built are more personal than professional.
 So why not send an SMS, which is the most personal of all mediums?